By Lisa Ackerman and Linda Betzold

 - Review of all current medical issues — signs and symptoms you see in your child

-- Parents provide results of any previous testing done
+- Results of any previous testing

 - Gastroenterologist may request further testing (blood, urine or stool) based on child’s issues and history